 How can we develop the characteristics of resilience and reflection in education?

-> “The ability of the space to make us have deep conversations with strangers was something that I loved.
+“The ability of the space to make us have deep conversations with strangers was something that I loved.
 Another thing that touched me was the question "Why we need education?".
-It made me reflect on why I need it and why I am again making my nephews and nieces go through the same system in which I suffered.” - Vibhuti, Former Team Member, YA
+It made me reflect on why I need it and why I am again making my nephews and nieces go through the same system in which I suffered.” - Vibhuti, Team Member, YA

-> “The way Sadanand ji listened to my thoughts, pricked me constantly in his own beautiful ways to give expression to the myriad thoughts I kept bottled inside of me was amazing.
+“The way Sadanand ji listened to my thoughts, pricked me constantly in his own beautiful ways to give expression to the myriad thoughts I kept bottled inside of me was amazing.

 "Education that liberates" did liberate me in the sense that I now feel that yes I have a voice, some may not agree, some may agree but that doesn't diminish my choice!”' - Priya Maria, GM’16